ChuksJoshuaa/django-chat-app/README.md

 - [PostgreSQL](https://www.postgresql.org/) - Object-relational database management system (ORDBMS) with an emphasis on extensibility and standards.

-- [Bootstrap](https://getbootstrap.com/) - Open source toolkit for developing with HTML, CSS, and JS.
+- [Bootstrap](https://getbootstrap.com/) - Open source toolkit for developing with HTML, CSS, and JS..

 - [MaterialUi](https://mui.com) - is the legacy styling solution for MUI.
 It is deprecated in v5.
 It depends on JSS as a styling solution..